The $1.6m super limit isn’t just what clients can transfer – it is their total limit – explains Alan Hartstein.

 If an individual exceeds the balance cap on June 30 of the previous financial year they will not be able to make non-concessional contributions to their super balance in the next financial year.
 While individuals can exceed the cap in their super account it means certain concessions are not available to them.

-What is the 1.4m rule and what does it practically mean?
+The $1.4m rule and what it practically means

 ANZ technical services manager Mark Gleeson says the changes to the total super balance rules will have a big impact on the non-concessional contributions cap.